Ephibbs/train-chimp/README.md

 # 🐵 TrainChimp: The No-Code AI Fine-Tuning Tool

-TrainChimp is an open-source local tool designed to streamline your entire generative AI lifecycle, from fine-tuning to scalable inference in a no-code way.
+TrainChimp is an open-source tool designed to streamline your entire generative AI lifecycle, from fine-tuning to scalable inference in a no-code way.
+This tool is built for private usage only.

 ## 📌 Overview of TrainChimp

 TrainChimp provides a unified, user-friendly interface to:
-- Launch no-code fine-tuning jobs for language models automatically using any available hardware accelerations (flash attention, fused kernels, etc) on remote GPUs.
+- Launch no-code fine-tuning jobs for language models automatically using any available hardware accelerations (flash attention, fused kernels, etc) on remote GPUs
+- Automatically start and stop GPUs when done training
 - Handle private datasets as well as public huggingface datasets
-- Efficiently utilize LoRA (Low-Rank Adaptation) techniques for resource-efficient fine-tuning
+- Efficiently utilize LoRA techniques for resource-efficient fine-tuning
-- Manage analytics with Weights & Biases (wandb)
+- Manage analytics with Weights & Biases
 - Deploy and track deployed models:
   - LoRA serverless inference on Together.ai
   - Full model serverless inference on RunPod